mozilla-services/merino-py/docs/dev/testing.md

 # Testing strategies

-There are three major testing strategies used in this repository: unit tests, Python contract tests, and Python load tests.
+Merino is tested using a four tier strategy composed of unit, integration, contract and load level testing.

 Test code resides in the `tests` directory.

 ## Unit Tests

-Unit tests, located in the `tests/unit` directory, should appear close to the code they are testing, using the pytest unit test library.
-This is suitable for testing complex behavior at a small scale, with fine grained control over the inputs.
+The unit layer is suitable for testing complex behavior at a small scale, with fine grained control over the inputs.
+Due to their narrow scope, unit tests are fundamental to thorough test coverage.

+Unit tests are written and executed with pytest and are located in the `tests/unit` directory, using the same organizational structure as the merino source code.

+## Integration Tests

+The integration layer of testing allows for verification of interactions between service components, with lower development, maintenance and execution costs compared with higher level tests, such as contract tests.

+Integration tests are located in the `tests/integration` directory.
+They use pytest and the FAST API TestClient to send requests to specific merino endpoints and verify responses as well as other outputs, such as logs.
+Tests are organized according to the API path under test.

 ## Contract tests